NHSDigital/az-backup/README.md

   Contains the different types of tests used to verify the solution.

-## Developer Guide

 ### Environment Setup

-The following are pre-reqs to working with the solution:
+The following are pre-requisites to working with the solution:

 * An Azure subscription
 * An Azure identity which has been assigned the subscription Contributor role (required to create resources)